flame69-terabaap/Resystance/Privacy-Policy.md

-# Losty Privacy Policy
+# AXION Privacy Policy

 ## Statement

 * We are providing this explanation about our information practices as a show of our commitment to protect our users' privacy because we respect our users' privacy of information.

-* This privacy policy describes the types of information that may be collected from you or may be provided by you when using Losty or servers where Losty is present and our practices for collection, use, maintenance, protection and disclosure of that information.
+* This privacy policy describes the types of information that may be collected from you or may be provided by you when using AXION or servers where AXION is present and our practices for collection, use, maintenance, protection and disclosure of that information.

 * Kindly read this privacy policy very carefully in order to understand our policies and practices regarding your information and how we treat it.

 * If you don't agree with our policies and practices, it's your choice of not using our bot.

-* By adding Losty to your Discord server, you agree that you have read our privacy policy and terms of service and agree to the same.
+* By adding AXION to your Discord server, you agree that you have read our privacy policy and terms of service and agree to the same.

 ## Storage Of Data